chronomustard/deepface-verification/readme.md

 ## Usage

 Follow the instructions in the provided Colab notebook to perform face verification using DeepFace.
 Ensure that you have the necessary dependencies installed and configured as specified above.

----

-Feel free to adjust the `<repository_url>`, `<repository_name>`, `<env_name>`, and any other details to match your project specifics.
-This README.md file provides a basic structure and information to help users get started with your DeepFace face verification project.